CONTACT US

 • Decomposing plant residues

-• Soil-dwelling animals (such as insects or worms)
+• Soil-dwelling animals (like insects and worms)

-What Do Enzymes Do?
+What Enzymes Do

 • Industrial parts washing

-• Cleaning gooey messes on kitchen counters
+• Degreasing gooey messes on kitchen counters

-How Do Enzymes Work?
+How Enzymes Work

 As we mentioned, enzymes catalyze (cause or speed up) chemical reactions among molecules in an organism or ecosystem.
 They do this by creating, breaking, moving, or rearranging molecular bonds within a substance, such as food, water, or soil.